-Environmental, Social and Governance (ESG): The acronym ESG is used far more than it’s full name which standards for a set of criteria that are used to screen companies for sustainable practices and ethical implications.
-The three main types of social criteria impact investors focus on are typically related to environmental, social and corporate governance issues.
+Environmental, Social, and Governance (ESG): The acronym ESG is used far more than it’s full name which standards for a set of criteria that are used to screen companies for sustainable practices and ethical implications.
+The three main types of social criteria impact investors focus on are typically related to environmental, social, and corporate governance issues.

 Corporate Social Responsibility (CSR): A type of business self-regulation that both small and large companies participate in to judge their impact on the environment around them.
-A broad term, CSR, differs vastly based on industry but can include such issues as increasing volunteer efforts, monitoring and evaluating internal HR practices, and reducing carbon footprints.
+A broad term, CSR, differs vastly based on the industry but can include such issues as increasing volunteer efforts, monitoring and evaluating internal HR practices, and reducing carbon footprints.

 Global Impact Investing Rating System (GIIRS): Pronounced “Gears”, the GIIRS is a rating system applied to both companies and funds that allows impact investors and fund managers to evaluate social impact.